AmityCo/Amity-Social-UIKit-React-Native-OpenSource/README.md

 ##  Metro Config for React Native 0.76+

-If you're using **React Native 0.76 or above**, make sure to update your `metro.config.js` file to include custom `unstable_conditionNames`.
+If you're using **React Native 0.76 or above**, make sure to update your `metro.config.js` file to include `config.resolver.unstable_conditionNames = ['browser', 'require', 'react-native'];`.
 This helps the Metro bundler resolve conditional exports correctly.

 ###  Updated `metro.config.js`